-To express your indignation, condemnation, contempt, or, conversely, delight, affection, support.
-Usually, such posts cause a counter wave of emotions.
+To express your resentment, condemnation, contempt, or, conversely, delight, affection, support.
+Usually, such social media posts cause a counter wave of emotions.

 To learn something new and at the same time encourage subscribers to self-development.
 Users like to save all sorts of usefulness (lists, collections, recipes, tips) for the future and share with friends.

 To entertain subscribers and dilute your feed with fun, engaging content.
 Content that brings a smile or an intellectual thrill always has a chance of going viral.